Environmentally-friendly coffee

 Recycling Coffee Sacks

-The beans are delivered to our roastery in large hessian sacks with plastic liners.
-The sacks are passed on to local children's charity, The Children's Scrapstore for community arts projects, and to animal sanctuaries such as Noah's Ark Zoo Farm to be reused in animal enclosures.
+Coffee is delivered to our roastery in large hessian sacks with plastic liners.
+Once empty, the sacks are given to the Children's Scrapstore nearby to our roastery in Bristol.
 The plastic liners are re-used in the roastery as bin liners.

 Reducing milk wastage

 Milk wastage is common during service too.
-We've been working closely with machine manufacturers and testing new milk-dosing machines with cafe partners to reduce wastage during service.
+In addition to using Barista Carl's Blend in latte art training, we working closely with machine manufacturers and testing new milk-dosing machines, like La Marzocco's Wally to reduce wastage during service.

 Sustainable coffee growers